HasanProgrammer/Domic-CoreService/README.md

 }
 ```

 In addition to the above, there are advanced techniques for writing cleaner and more readable code, such as using Attributes.
-I will explain how to use these techniques in the following sections.
+I will explain how to use these techniques in the following sections .

 2-1 . **WithTransaction Attribute**